TheBarret/Pixel/README.md

 Variables
 ----------------------------------------------------------------------------------------------------
-Variables can be defined with labels followed by number, the compiler assumes an UInt16 value
+Variables can be defined with labels followed by number, the compiler assumes an UInt16 value The value of a variable must be in a plain number format, no hexadecimals or such.

 ```
 :program
 	load [foo]